 - However, the Cox model does not estimate the baseline hazard, $\lambda_0(t)$.
-It only estimates the regression coefficients, β . - Although the baseline $\lambda_0(t)$ is not estimated, the hazard ratios are adjusted for time t, i.e. time scale. - The Cox model is said to "automatically adjust for the underlying time scale". - In a Poisson model, the effect of time (timeband) could be moved from the linear predictor into the baseline, $\lambda_0(t)$.
-Similarly, for Cox, the baseline hazard includes all the effect of time scale.
+It only estimates the regression coefficients, β . - Although the baseline $\lambda_0(t)$ is not estimated, the hazard ratios are adjusted for time t, i.e. time scale. - The Cox model is said to "automatically adjust for the underlying time scale". - The most commonly applied model in medical time-to-event studies I [6].